Paul Maurice: Hartford Whalers/Carolina Hurricanes (1995–2003)

 Carolina saw their point total decrease to 84 in 1999–2000, as the Hurricanes had a record of 37–35–10–0, finishing in ninth place in the Eastern Conference, failing to clinch a playoff berth.
 The Hurricanes returned to the postseason in 2000–01, finishing in eighth place in the Eastern Conference with a 38–32–9–3 record, earning 88 points.
 In the playoffs, the Hurricanes faced the heavily favoured New Jersey Devils and lost the series in six games.

 The Hurricanes won their second division title since moving from Hartford in 2001–02, as the Hurricanes went 35–26–16–5, earning 91 points and entering as the third seed in the East in the playoffs.
-In the first round, the Hurricanes defeated the favoured New Jersey Devils in six games, followed by defeats of the Montreal Canadiens and Toronto Maple Leafs to win the Eastern Conference, setting up the Stanley Cup Finals against the Detroit Red Wings, in which the Hurricanes lost in five games.
+In the first round, the Hurricanes defeated the favoured New Jersey Devils in six games, followed by defeats of the Montreal Canadiens and Toronto Maple Leafs to win the Eastern Conference, setting up the Stanley Cup Final against the Detroit Red Wings, in which the Hurricanes lost in five games.

 The Hurricanes struggled in the 2002–03 season, finishing with the worst record in the NHL, going 22–43–11–6, earning only 61 points and well out of the playoffs.
 Carolina continued to struggle at the start of the 2003–04, as 30 games in, the club had an 8–12–8–2 record.
 On December 15, 2003, the Hurricanes fired Maurice, replacing him with Peter Laviolette.